Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Dog Backpacks and More](https://www.nexusmods.com/skyrimspecialedition/mods/50644) - Backpacks...for dogs

+- [Dwemer Exploding Traps Bombs and Arrows](https://www.nexusmods.com/skyrimspecialedition/mods/24696) - Deploy Dwemer traps & bombs; use exploding arrows; teleport for a quick escape

+  > :video_game: Each rank of Dwemer Mechanic in the smithing perk tree unlocks more powerful versions

 - [East Empire Company Armor](https://www.nexusmods.com/skyrimspecialedition/mods/54990) - Adds a new armor set for the East Empire Company

-- [Horker Weapon Pack](https://www.nexusmods.com/skyrimspecialedition/mods/4716) - A horker themed weapon pack

 - [Imitations](https://sforzmods.tumblr.com/sse_imitations) - a collection of high quality armour and clothing mash-ups, with a new NPC named Radiant Raymond who is located in Solitude